Roofing Options for Commercial Properties

 Maintenance is especially important for a commercial property.
 Extensive repairs can eat into your bottom line, and some damage could even make you liable for the injuries that occur as a result.
 Plus, if your property looks shoddy, it will give customers the wrong impression of the kind of service or workmanship you offer.

 Your roof is perhaps the most important part of your commercial property.
-It keeps out elements that can cause damage to your property, and the right roof will improve your property’s energy efficiency, which can save you money.
+It keeps out elements that can cause damage to your property.
+Good Contractor services often improve your property’s energy efficiency, which can save you money.

 You need to choose a roof that is durable, energy-efficient and attractive to provide the most benefits.
 It is important that you talk to your commercial roofing contractor in Gilbert about the options that will best suit your individual property.
 Here are a few options you might consider:

 Foam is a popular commercial roofing option because it can be applied to commercial flat roofs, which are popular on stores, office buildings and other commercial properties.
 Commercial foam roofing is sprayed on as a liquid that soon dries hard.
 Once it has cured, the foam provides an impenetrable seal against water and other elements, and it makes your property more energy efficient.

 Foam roofing has to be recoated at least every five to 10 years, though many recommend recoating more frequently than that.
 If you do not keep up with the right recoating schedule, your roof will become vulnerable, and it could require extensive repairs or even replacement.

 Foam roofing cannot be applied on roofs with pitch, so this option is not appropriate for all commercial properties.